aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/using-lightcells-api/_index.md

 ```

 ## Reading Large Excel Files

 Aspose.Cells provides an interface, `LightCellsDataHandler`, that needs to be implemented in your program.
-The interface represents the data provider for reading large spreadsheet files in light-weight mode.
+The interface represents the data handler for reading large spreadsheet files in a lightweight mode.

-When reading a workbook in this mode, `StartSheet` is checked when reading every worksheet in the workbook.
-For a sheet, if `StartSheet` returns true, then all the data and properties of the cells in rows and columns of the sheet are checked and processed by the implementation of this interface.
-For every row, `StartRow` is called to check whether it needs to be processed.
-If a row needs to be processed, its properties are read first, and the developer can access its properties with `ProcessRow`.
-If the row's cells also need to be processed, then `ProcessRow` should return true, and then `StartCell` is called for every existing cell in the row to check whether one cell needs to be processed.
-If one cell needs to be processed, then `ProcessCell` is called to process the cell by the implementation of this interface.
+When reading a workbook in this mode, `StartSheet` is checked for each worksheet in the workbook.
+For a sheet, if `StartSheet` returns true, then all the data and properties of the cells in rows and columns of the sheet are examined and processed by the implementation of this interface.
+For each row, `StartRow` is called to determine whether it needs to be processed.
+If a row needs processing, its properties are read first, and the developer can access them with `ProcessRow`.
+If the row’s cells also need to be processed, `ProcessRow` should return true, after which `StartCell` is called for every existing cell in the row to determine whether a particular cell should be processed.
+If a cell needs processing, `ProcessCell` is called to handle the cell in the implementation of this interface.

 ### Reading Large Excel Files: Example

 Please see the following sample code to see the working of the LightCells API.
-Add and remove, or update the code segments according to your needs.
+Add, remove, or update the code segments according to your needs.

 The program reads a huge file with millions of records in a worksheet.
-It takes a little time to read each sheet in the workbook.
-The sample code reads the file and retrieves the total number of cells, the string count, and formula count in each worksheet.
+It takes a short time to read each sheet in the workbook.
+The sample code reads the file and retrieves the total number of cells, the string count, and the formula count in each worksheet.

 ```html
 <!DOCTYPE html>